abdimannor/abdimannor/README.md

-# Mahad Abdullahi Mohamed Noor
+# Mahad A. Mohamed Noor

 Sociology student at Örebro University, focusing on qualitative methods, risk communication, and theories of social acceleration in contemporary Sweden.